nadrane/blog/source/_posts/build-your-own-regex.md

 Here is a [follow up article](https://nickdrane.com/regex-and-automated-test-fuzzing/) where I fuzz test the regex engine.

+_If you work at a company using javascript, I do [consulting](/hire-me) work and am currently looking for new clients.
+Please [contact me](mailto:nick@nickdrane.com) for more details._

 #### Footnotes
 <a name="footnote1">1</a>: There is a small bug in this code that I'm choosing to ignore.
 We don't account for the case that text is an empty string.
 Currently when `text === ''`, `text.split("")` will return `[]` and will not appropriately call `match`.